dib-lab/dibsi/VENUE.md

 other places downtown are a 25-30 minute walk or a 10 minute bike ride.

+[AirBNB](http://www.airbnb.com) is also a perfectly good alternative!

+We suggest staying within the city of Davis, although Williamston, Woodland, and West Sacramento are relatively short drives.

 ## Travel to and from Davis.

 Davis is located about 60 miles north of the Bay Area and 20 miles west of